Our Learning Groups

 Phoenix

-Generalising and abstract thinking
+Generalising and algebraic thinking

 Phoenix is where students begin to think beyond specific numbers.
 They identify patterns, form general rules, and engage with early algebraic thinking.
 The focus is on reasoning, abstraction, and expressing ideas that apply across many situations.